7 Beams

 Click to expand

-One way to find internal shear and bending forces is to cut sections and analyze the free-body diagrams, as we did in previous chapters of this book.
-The first step for a statically determinate beam is to find the external reactions.
-To determine the internal forces at any point along the beam, cut the section at that point and draw the free-body diagram from that point to one end of the beam.
-We will include the internal shear force, V, and internal bending moment, M, at the cut section and then use equilibrium equations to solve for those internal loads.
+One way to find internal shear and bending forces is to cut sections and analyze the free body diagrams (FBDs), as we did in previous chapters of this book.
+The first step for a statically determinate beam—one where all forces can be found using only equilibrium equations—is to find the external reactions.
+To determine the internal forces at any point along the beam, we cut the section at that point and draw the FBD from that point to one end of the beam.
+We’ll include the internal shear force, V, and internal bending moment, M, at the cut section and then use equilibrium equations to solve for those internal loads.
 This process is demonstrated in Example 7.1.

 Click to expand

-There is a relationship between loading, shear, and moment (and as you will see later in this text, slope and deflection) in a beam.
+There is a relationship between loading, shear, and moment—and as shown later in this text, slope and deflection—in a beam.
 Consider the beam in Figure 7.3, which is subjected to a distributed load, w per unit length.

-We will now look at a small section from that beam that has a width of Δx, shown below.
-We replaced the distributed load with a resultant force ΔF (this is indicated by a dashed arrow in the FBD).
+Now look at a small section from that beam that has a width of Δx, shown below.
+The distributed load has been repalced with a resultant force ΔF (this is indicated by a dashed arrow in the FBD).

-Since we cut both sides of the beam, we replace each cut with internal shear and moment forces assuming the positive sign convention from the previous section in this chapter.
+Since both sides of the beam have been cut, replace each cut with internal shear and moment forces assuming the positive sign convention established earlier in this chapter.

-This FBD is in static equilibrium so we can use our equilibrium equation to sum forces in the y-direction and set it equal to zero.
+This FBD is in static equilibrium, so we can use the equilibrium equation to sum forces in the y direction and set it equal to zero.

 \[ \sum F_y=V-\Delta F-(V+\Delta V)=0 \\ \]